Confused about classification societies? In this guide, we will introduce you to classification societies and other related subjects.

-Can OUCO Cranes provide me with a classification society certificate?
+Can OUCO provide me with a classification society certificate?

-We support all kinds of classification society certifications, and can provide you with certificates from classification societies including ABS, CCS, BV, DNV, RMRS, etc.
+We support all kinds of classification society certifications, and can provide you with certificates including ABS, CCS, BV, DNV, RMRS, etc.

-In addition, our factory is certified by SGS, ISO9001, CE, BV, CCS and other authorities, and our welders are certified by ABS, CCS.
+In addition, our factory is certified by SGS, ISO9001, CE, BV, CCS and other authorities, and our welders have also obtained ABS and CCS welder qualifications.

 Quality, safety and reliability are our pursuit!
 If you need further inquiries, please contact us!